Killington is a Vermont Hiking Hub: Here are the Top Trails in the Area

 Awesome Killington Hiking Trails

 Ready to do some hiking?
-The following Killington hikes are located in Gifford Woods State Park or the nearby Green Mountain National Forest.
+The following Killington hikes are in Gifford Woods State Park or the nearby Green Mountain National Forest.

 We’ve divided them up into easy hikes, which are under two miles with very little elevation gain, and moderate/difficult, which range from 2-7 miles and have lots of steep inclines.